 16What PoE standards do you support?

 The Ethernet Port is an IEEE 802.3 100BASE-T / 100BASE-TX compatible Fast Ethernet interface.
 The Ethernet port on PoE capable LAVA units accepts a standard RJ45 connector.

 17Why would I want to use PoE?

 PoE capable LAVA products resolve the problem of getting power to the mobile device and peripherals.
-The PoE specification allows the powered device to be up to 330 feet (100 meters) from the Network Switch or PoE Injector.
+The PoE specification allows the powered device to be up to 100 meters (328 feet) from the Network Switch or PoE Injector.

 Deploying network cabling with PoE support can be significantly cheaper than installing dedicated power lines through a facility.